pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 ```

-Range
+Search

-Using experiment_design/query/small_table/small_range.py for 100 update each process, measuring the time of executing a fixed number of queries
+Using experiment_design/query/small_table/small_search.py for 100 update each process, measuring the time of executing a fixed number of queries